 Our Year Five class teacher is Miss Shaw.

-Year Five is a buzz of activity over the year with pupils studying a vast array of Imaginative Learning Projects: 'Peasants, Princes and Pestilence', 'Stargazing', 'Off with her Head', 'Allotment' and 'Beast Creator'.
+Year Five is a buzz of activity over the year with pupils studying a vast array of Imaginative Learning Projects (ILPs): ‘Pharaohs’, ‘Stargazers’, 'Peasants, Princes and Pestilence', 'Beast Creator' and ‘Off with her head!’.

-'Off with her Head' will take the pupils back to the sixteenth century to meet the Tudors, a dynasty that changed out history.
+'Off with her Head!' in the Trinity term takes the pupils back to the sixteenth century to meet the Tudors, a dynasty that changed our history.
 They discover an opulent court where favours quickly change and beheading is fast.
-Persuasive letters will be key to their survival and inspire biographies and news reports.
-They will embrace their learning visiting a Tudor house and exploring life as a Tudor.
+Persuasive letters are key to their survival and inspire biographies and news reports.
+As ever, an educational visit is scheduled to help them embrace their learning – this year, visiting a Tudor house and exploring life as a Tudor.

-Pupils enjoy challenging themselves on their times tables through learning songs and playing hit the button challenge http://www.topmarks.co.uk.
-They explore all weird and wonderful problems presented by NRICH http://www.nrichmaths.org and have use of mymaths resource for interactive learning http://www.mymaths.co.uk.
+On a day-to-day basis, pupils enjoy challenging themselves on their times tables through learning songs and playing the hit the button challenge, which can also be accessed at home (http://www.topmarks.co.uk).
+They explore all weird and wonderful problems presented by NRICH (http://www.nrichmaths.org) and have use of MyMaths resource for interactive learning (http://www.mymaths.co.uk).

 Roles of responsibility undertaken in Year Five are led by the democratic process of voting.
 Those interested in being either Student Council Representatives, Junior Road Safety Officers or Playground Equipment Monitors have to create a speech and address the class.
-Voting is carried out on voting slips and placed in a ballot box to be counted at the end of the election process.
-The pupils enjoy the process immensely as all have the opportunity to have their say.
+Voting is carried out on voting slips and counted at the end of the election process.
+It is a fantastic way to start the year!

 Please see attachments below for further information about the class.